+We’re overdue, and then some.
 Seattle hasn’t reached into the 60s since April 3, instead spending most of the month shivering under overcast skies and unrelenting rain.
 Fortunately, a change for the better is in the works, with sunshine and much warmer temperatures just around the bend.

+Up the charts we go.
 It’s now the second-wettest April on record in Seattle, thanks to a stubborn storm system that has dropped nearly an inch of rain on the city since yesterday afternoon.
 As of 2 p.m. today, the official weather-reporting site at Sea-Tac Airport had received 5.45 inches for the month—edging this April […]

 We’ve already earned a share of the bronze, and by Friday, we could be gunning for silver.
 In the wake of a spectacular hailstorm that blasted through Seattle yesterday afternoon, overnight rains pushed this month’s precipitation total to 4.54 inches, making April 2013 the third-wettest April (tied with 1993) on record at Sea-Tac Airport.
 The […]

+While you were sleeping, the rain came back.
 After tapering off in the early evening yesterday, another batch of moisture rolled through Seattle overnight, dousing the city once more.
 The early morning soaking boosted 24-hour rainfalls totals to the one-inch mark in some parts of the city—especially north of the Ship Canal—while officially giving Sea-Tac […]

 Maybe we should just dub it the forecast wrecker?
 The Olympic rain shadow turned predictions for a deluge of rain upside down this week, ensnaring the Seattle metro in a web of dryness the majority of the time.
 Instead of 2 inches of rain in 72 hours, we collected just 0.22—an amount barely worthy of […]